-Temporary staff who are not employees of an agency or subcontractor assume that supply staff matched with them in this way have been through the necessary vetting procedures.
-Providers should confirm directly with the individual supply, that the necessary recruitment checks have taken place before staff start work with them.
+Many of these staff are not employees of a supply agency, therefore, schools cannot assume that supply staff matched with them in this way have been through the necessary vetting procedures.
+Schools should confirm directly with the individual supply, that the necessary recruitment checks have taken place before staff start work with them.